-- Motivation and Self Confidence — a motivated and focussed athlete, with a level of belief in themselves, often seen as arrogance in athletes.
+- Motivation and Self Confidence — a motivated and focused athlete, with a level of belief in themselves, often seen as arrogance in athletes.

-- Coping with Pressure — the ability to stay focussed and perform up to expectations while under increasing pressure, and under changing conditions.
+- Coping with Pressure — the ability to stay focused and perform up to expectations while under increasing pressure, and under changing conditions.